-Rutgers Office of Advanced Research Computing (OARC) provides strategic leadership in advancing Rutgers University’s research and scholarly achievements through advanced research computing (HPC), data science, and advanced networking in partnership with the Office of Research and Economic Development, the Office of Information Technology, and the academic and research communities across all campuses.
+Rutgers Office of Advanced Research Computing (OARC) provides strategic leadership in advancing Rutgers University’s research and scholarly achievements through advanced research computing (also known as high performance computing, or HPC), data science, and advanced networking in partnership with the Office for Research, the Office of Information Technology, and the academic and research communities across all campuses.

 - Access to the OARC-supported HPC resources

-- Access to research scientists with domain knowledge and expertise
+- Access to PhD-level research scientists with domain knowledge and expertise

-- Consulting on workflows, software, optimization and infrastructure
+- Consulting on workflows, software installation, and optimization

-- Advice and boilerplate information for grant applications
+- Equipment quotations and boilerplate facilities language for grant proposal submissions

 - Installation of applications, including porting codes, compiling, debugging

-- Education, Outreach and Training in advanced computing resources, Linux and cluster administration, Information security, bioinformatics, data intensive computing methods and technologies, Hadoop framework, GIS applications and the National Strategic Computing Initiative Webinar Series.
+- Education, Outreach and Training in advanced computing resources, Linux and cluster administration, Information security, bioinformatics, data intensive computing methods and technologies, Hadoop framework, GIS applications and access to national trainings and webinar series

 - Liaison between research community and the Office of Information Technology (OIT)